 In severe cases, after conservative efforts have been exhausted, our podiatrist in Pecan Grove TX says surgery is a good option, but the last one.

-If you would like to discuss Haglund’s deformity with our Pecan Grove podiatrist, call our Foot & Ankle Associates to schedule a consultation.
+If you would like to discuss Haglund’s deformity with our Pecan Grove podiatrist, call our Vargas Foot & Ankle Specialists to schedule a consultation.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
 If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Pecan Grove TX, by clicking here or by calling 281.397.3487.